 Allen then used the positive experience to build their confidence and the children even asked him to do the Fractions experience again, so it was repeated with the children on a higher levelled paper.

-Andrew Daitz, a Key Stage 2 Phase Leader, enjoyed using now>press>play as a springboard into report and creative writing:
+Andrew Daitz, a KS2 Phase Leader, enjoyed using now>press>play as a springboard into report and creative writing:

-Simultaneously, my higher ability group were empowered by the rich experience and really enjoyed writing about the world in which they had just been immersed.
+But the biggest benefit has to be that they enjoyed writing and were taken away from the mundane and thrusted into the unreal.
+Simultaneously, my higher-ability group were empowered by the rich experience and really enjoyed writing about the world in which they had just been immersed.”

-Here is what some of the children at Chisenhale had to say:
+Here is what some of the children at Chisenhale Primary had to say: